natergj/excel4node/README.md

 ws.Row(1).Group(1,true)
 ```

-Insert an image into a WorkSheet
+Insert an image into a WorkSheet  for
 Image takes one argument which is relative path to image from node script
 Image can be passed optional Position which takes 4 arguments
 img.Position(row, col, [rowOffset], [colOffset])